ahh2131/comsw4170-hw1/readme.txt

 to see more results.
 These only appear when there are more results, as to not confuse the user.
 This satisfies the user control and freedom heuristic, as well as error prevention, because it does not let the user press next or previous if there are no songs, which would result in an error.
+Also, the buttons bring the user back to the top of the page, so they can scroll down the tracks in order, and don't have to scroll back up.